With Michelin starred restaurants, gastro pubs, and popular street eats, North Yorkshire definitely knows how to serve up a good meal.

 Address: E Row Bridge, Whitby YO21 3SU, UK

 Fat Badger, Harrogate

-For friendly chit chat and cheap award winning cuisine, the Fat Badger is the perfect choice.
+For friendly chit chat and cheap award-winning cuisine, the Fat Badger is a perfect choice.
 This gastro pub received an AA Rosette for its extensive menu that combines British and Italian cuisine.

 Expect to find all the usual Sunday roast favourites including roast beef and homemade Yorkshire puddings.
 Vegetarians can enjoy a delicious linguini with broccoli, chilli, pine nuts, and parmesan.